Driver rescued after car flips on Palmetto Expressway in Medley

 No other vehicles were involved, authorities said.

-Law enforcement on the scene said the man was given a citation for careless driving.
+Law enforcement officials said the man was given a citation for careless driving.

 Copyright 2018 by WPLG Local10.com - All rights reserved.